Gambia Flag Home Page National Emblem

-Coconut palms are sprinkled around the nation.
-If you are adventurous, use a long stick to pull some green coconuts from a short tree— there are often several branches suitable for this task in the walled in area between the hotel and the road.
+Coconut palms are sprinkled along the western edge of The Gambia.
+If you are adventurous, use a long stick to pull some green coconuts from a short tree—there are often several branches suitable for this task in the walled in area between the hotel and the road.
 Aim to dislocate the stem from the top of the husk rather than simply beating it.
-Once the coconut has fallen, use a machete to knock off the outer husk; you can use your hands to bash it on the ground if you have some patience but lack of sharp blade (Try to hit it on the bottom or top.)
+Once the coconut has fallen, use a machete to knock off the outer husk.

 Species: